xen2cute/BO2-Zombies-Custom-Perks/README.md

 ## Instructions to download
-1. Download the file in the precompiled folder
+1. Download the file in the compiled folder
 2. Move the file to %localappdata%\Plutonium\storage\t6\scripts\zm

 ### Custom Perks Available